What's up with SEL and Breakcore?

 Disclaimer: I cannot add certain links/photos to the musical pieces I'm referencing as the page will get copystruck (which is what happened last time).
 So you'll have to look up the songs and some historical refrences by yourself to double check.
 Really regret the inconvenience, as the previous iteration of this article was really something else.

-CCRU, Jungle, Digital Hardcore and Mille Plateaux
+CCRU, Jungle and Mille Plateaux

 His friend who studied with him at Warwick, Hyperdub founder KODE9, was heavily influenced by Nick Land, and they even played a few sets together.
 He would make his first release with Mark Fisher, another CCRU member and the future author of Capitalist Realism, going on to produce a breakcore precursor titled KATAK [HEATSEEKER ] under the Katasonix record label.